-Coconut oil was one of the hottest health trends last year for a reason.
+Coconut oil has become a recent health food trend for a reason.
 It may have a myriad of potential health benefits, including stress relief, cholesterol maintenance, weight loss, and proper digestion—it's also the perfect cleanser—and it makes everything taste like you're on a tropical holiday.
 Costco's in-house version is organic, cold-pressed, unrefined, and chemical-free.
 What's not to love?

-Chia seeds are a game changer.
+Chia seeds are a game-changer.
 What they lack in size, they certainly make up for in nutritional value.
-Chia is packed with protein, fiber, magnesium, and calcium, so you should probably throw them in everything you cook, including this delicious morning snack.
+Chia is packed with protein, fiber, magnesium, and calcium, so you should probably throw them in everything you cook.
+Check out these delicious recipes featuring chia seeds here.
 With Costco's organic packs, you'll never have to worry about running out again.

 If you love your coffee as much as we do, you know how crucial it is to find the right beans.
 These 100% Arabica beans are a dark roast, so the coffee they yield is rich and aromatic in flavor (minus the bitterness).
-According to Costco, these organic beans are hand picked by a cooperative of Maya Indian farmers in the highlands of Chiapas, Mexico.
+According to Costco, these organic beans are grown by a cooperative of Maya Indian farmers in the Highlands of Chiapas, Mexico.

 One of the things I love most about Costco is the company's large range of organic kids' snacks.
 These animal crackers are a great after-school snack with yogurt, or you can pop them in your kids' lunchboxes.
 Despite the container's large size, these crackers never last long.

 They're the pantry staple you never knew were good for you, but dried fruits are packed with fiber, phytonutrients, vitamins, and minerals such as potassium and magnesium.
-They are also a great natural sweetener, so pop them in your smoothies or on top of your cereal instead of sugar.
+They are also a great natural sweetener, so add them to your smoothies or on top of your cereal instead of sugar.
 These Costco organic snack bags make it easy to have them on the go.

 Chinwong S, Chinwong D, Mangklabruks A. Daily Consumption of Virgin Coconut Oil Increases High-Density Lipoprotein Cholesterol Levels in Healthy Volunteers: A Randomized Crossover Trial.
 Evid Based Complement Alternat Med.
 2017;2017:7251562. doi:10.1155/2017/7251562